This may be African languages' best bet against extinction | TechCabal

 The team believes that with more funding, they could build more tech stacks, hire more talent, and go full-frontal on their marketing efforts and then compete on a larger scale.

-Unlike other language learning apps that are including African languages just to check a diversity-and-inclusion box, Madla’s mission is deeper than educational or entertainment purposes; it’s really about cultural preservation.
+Unlike other language learning apps that are including African languages just to check a diversity-and-inclusion box, Mandla’s mission is deeper than educational or entertainment purposes; it’s really about cultural preservation.

 “And what better way to preserve a culture than to preserve its language?”
 Apiou asked with the signatory laughter he had kept throughout the call.